jordanhenshaw/Charlie-Kirk-FREEDOM/misc/hammer.md

 #### Owens Responds

 - Candace Owens publicly alleged that Hammer willfully misrepresented the victim’s stance on Israel.
-- She further insinuated that Hammer’s post about public executions, made the night before the event, was thematically connected to the execution that occurred the following day.
+- She further insinuated that Hammer’s post about public executions, made the night before the event, was thematically connected to the public execution that occurred the following day.
   *This assertion remains an interpretation; no evidence has been presented showing a direct connection.*

 #### Hammer’s Response to Owens